 Some kettles have a function to keep water hot.
 Unfortunately, this usually means the kettle re-boils every so often, wasting electricity in the process (unlike the BIBO’s energy-saving sleep mode).

 Water-filtering kettles are available (for an added cost).
 You’ll need to change the filter fairly regularly, depending on how often you use the kettle but often once a month.
 The filter costs can stack up quickly if you love your cups of tea!

 “Instant” kettles are actually a different product, sometimes called a “water boiler” or “hot water dispenser”.
 These are much more expensive, and, unlike the BIBO, won’t also provide cool water.

-By our reckoning, even the most advanced kettle has only one advantage – it’s cheaper than a BIBO.
-Just remember that for the lower price you won’t get instant cooled water, you may not get filtered water, and you’ll have to keep filling that noisy old kettle!
+It’s cheaper than a BIBO initially but actually costs more to run than a BIBO!
+Just remember that for the lower initial price you won’t get instant cooled water, you may not get filtered water, and you’ll have to keep filling that noisy old kettle!